 None of these features make up for the lack of a Zigbee hub if you're looking to build out your smart home, but for families the Kids Edition is a nice option that should allay parent’s fears of keeping a smart speaker around their kids.

 In terms of sound quality, the Amazon Echo Dot really hones in on the mid-range, presenting clear vocals in songs and emphasizing speech in podcasts.
 Conversely, however, the soundstage isn’t particularly wide and instead is fairly shallow with little separation between instruments.

 Now, its spherical design might lead you to believe that it will offer 360-degree sound, but in actuality you’re getting pretty focused, directional audio that’s at its best when you’re standing a few feet in front of it.
 That’s not necessarily a bad thing, but it’s worth noting.

-Songs we’ve tested include pop hits like Hey Jude by The Beatles and Justin Bieber’s new hit, Lonely, as well as some classic funk and rock as well.
+Songs we’ve tested include pop hits like Hey Jude by The Beatles and Justin Bieber’s Lonely, as well as some classic funk and rock as well.
 The trend seems to be the same throughout: great vocals in that midrange sweet spot but at the expense of the trebles and bass response that sound muted at almost any volume level.
 Like the larger Echo, you can tweak each of these areas individually by asking Alexa to raise the bass, midrange or treble, but it doesn’t radically impact the sound of the speaker.

 In terms of overall volume level, the Amazon Echo Dot gets moderately loud if you max it out, however it doesn’t seem to be able to hold that volume level for an extended period of time and eventually drops to a more sustainable level.
 If you're looking for a good party speaker, this isn't it.